 Instead of the preface

-The Regional Internet Registrar (RIR) with responsibility for Europe, Central Asia and the Middle East is RIPE NCC (Réseaux IP Européens Network Coordination Centre).
-RIPE NCC is a non-profit organization based in the Netherlands.
-Supports the Internet.
-Provides IP addresses and autonomous system numbers to local ISPs and large organizations.
+The Regional Internet Registrar (RIR), whose area of ββresponsibility extends to Europe, Central Asia and the Middle East, is RIPE NCC (RΓ©seaux IP EuropΓ©ens Network Coordination Centre β Network Coordination Centre of the European IP Networks).
+RIPE NCC β a non-profit organization based in the Netherlands.
+It maintains the internet and provides IP addresses and autonomous system numbers to local internet service providers and large organizations.

-One of RIPE NCC's flagship projects to investigate the state of the Internet is RIPE Atlas (launched in late 2010), which is an evolution of the Test Traffic Measurement Service, which was discontinued in 2014.
+One of the leading projects RIPE NCC, aimed at studying the state of the Internet, is RIPE Atlas (started in late 2010), which was an evolution of the Test Traffic Measurement Service, which ceased operations in 2014.

-RIPE Atlas is a global network of sensors that actively measure the state of the Internet.
-There are currently thousands of sensors in the RIPE Atlas network and the number is constantly growing.
-RIPE NCC aggregates the data it collects and makes it shareware free of charge in a user-friendly way.
+RIPE Atlas is a global network of sensors that actively measure the state of the internet.
+Currently, the RIPE Atlas network comprises thousands of sensors, and their number is constantly growing.
+RIPE NCC aggregates the collected data and provides it to users in a convenient form, conditionally free of charge.

 As a rule, RIPE Atlas is used: